 |7.
 Impairment of assets

 The module considers the complex issue of measurement, including the measurement bases in the Conceptual Framework as well as others identified by the IASB.
-The application of the mixed-measurement model is considered from a practical perspective in the context of accounting for leases, employee benefits, long service leave, share-based payments and customer loyalty programs.
+The application of the mixed measurement model is considered from a practical perspective in the context of accounting for leases, employee benefits, share-based payments and customer loyalty programs.
 The concepts, principles and measurement bases included in this module form an important foundation for your study of subsequent modules.

-- The Conceptual Framework for Financial Reporting
+- Part B: The Conceptual Framework for Financial Reporting

 Module 2: Presentation of financial statements